KETAMINE+ZAKJE Grote JPG

 What you feel exactly strongly depends on how much you take.
 To know how much you're taking, it's important to know how pure your ketamine is.
 You can get this tested at our test service.

-- With a higher dose (30-70 milligram) you start to feel the tripping effects and it can get more difficult to move the way you want to
+• With a moderate dose (30-70 milligram) you start to feel the tripping effects and it can get more difficult to move the way you want to

 What are the risks?